exercism/awk/exercises/practice/mazy-mice/.docs/instructions.md

-## Introduction

-Meet Mickey and Minerva, two clever mice who love to navigate their way through a maze to find cheese.
-They enjoy a good challenge, but with only their tiny mouse brains, they prefer if there's only one correct path to the cheese.

 ## Instructions

 Your task is to generate the perfect mazes for Mickey and Minerva — those with only one solution and no isolated sections.